 “We started with just seven patients and growth did slow during the COVID-19 pandemic when national and international patients were unable to travel,” Dr. Gasior says.
 “But our growth has been steady over these five years, and we anticipate and are prepared for additional volume.”

 The clinic extends the same multidisciplinary approach that patients have benefited from throughout childhood.
-Care is provided in close collaboration with teams from GI motility, Ob/Gyn, urology and female pelvic medicine and reconstructive surgery.
+Care is provided in close collaboration with teams from GI motility, Ob/Gyn, urology and urogynecology and reconstructive pelvic surgery.

 “We are leading the nation in colorectal transitional care for patients,” Dr. Gasior says, “but we’re also at the forefront of research.”